 Lube is a bottom’s best friend.
+Rectums can't secrete their own lubrication like vaginas do--lubes fulfill that function.
 With no shortage of choice out there, finding the right one for you—especially if you’re just starting out bottoming—is key to keeping things safe, friction-free and fun in the bedroom.
 This guide is to help get your head around what lube to use, how often to use it and what types you should definitely avoid.

 First off: lube means lube (and less definitely isn’t more)

 When we’re talking lube, we mean the real stuff—silicone or water-based lube—not spit.
-Spit actually dries out your skin, making it less elastic.
+Saliva actually dries out your skin, making it less elastic.

 When we’re talking lube, we mean the real stuff—silicone or water-based lube—not spit.